jdblischak/smk-simple-slurm/examples/README.md

 * `jobs-per-second` - Measure how many jobs Snakemake can submit to Slurm per second

+* `list-partitions` - List multiple partitions for Slurm to choose from

 * `log-file-date` - Insert the current date into the log file path